Quickstart¶

 dict_keys(['k_vec'])

 By design, these parameters are statically compiled into the XLA function.
-However, jaxdf
+However, jaxdf offers flexibility for scenarios such as:

 - Parameters have been manually adjusted.

-keyword.
-This reserved keyword allows users to override default parameters, giving them precise control over the computation.
+To accommodate these scenarios, every operator in jaxdf has a params keyword argument.
+This reserved keyword allows you to override default parameters, giving you precise control over the computation.

 # Get the default parameters